The Best Old Fashioned Cocktail

 You Will Need

-1 to 2 teaspoons simple syrup, see our tips for making simple syrup
+1 to 2 teaspoons simple syrup, try homemade simple syrup

 3 dashes bitters, Angostura is great and readily available